 Tom Brady’s Poise:

 Super Bowl 51 was just one of many examples showing the unshakeable levels of poise Tom Brady operates with, even when facing the most daunting of challenges.
 According to Elias Sports Bureau, there has been 2,656 games in NFL history where a team was losing by 25 points or more, and only seven of those teams, 0.2% of them, were able to manage to do the unthinkable.
 Throughout his career, Brady has amassed 39 fourth quarter comeback victories and cemented his legacy as the most poised quarterback to ever play the game.
+This is what makes him a favorite for many fantasy football players.
+See Fanduel for fantasy football news.

 Thanks to his passion, preparation, drive to win, and unmatched self-confidence, Brady is able to stay wholly in the moment during stressful situations and focus on nothing besides the task at hand.
 It is assuredly due to his psychological makeup that he is considered by many to be the greatest player to ever play the game.
 Kurt Warner, a former NFL great in his own right, tells us about Brady: